knpuniversity/drupal-under-the-hood/knpu/installation.md

 ```

 In PhpStorm, you can see an `example.gitignore` file.
 Refactor-Rename that to `.gitignore`.
 Open it and uncomment out the `vendor` line to ignore that directory.
-The proejct
+The project
 also has `composer.json` and `composer.lock` files.
 Composer is PHP's package manager,
 and it has changed *everything* in our world.
 If you aren't familiar with it, go
 watch our [Composer tutorial](http://knpuniversity.com/screencast/composer)!